BLOG: What is a digital asset, and what factors impact how you store them?

 Digital Asset Management systems allow you to easily update and search for resources, boosting productivity and consistency.
 But, with so many solutions on the market, it can be tough to choose the right system for you.

-To help you along, let us introduce you to ResourceSpace: our answer to the complexities of Digital Asset Management.
+To help you along, let us introduce you to ResourceSpace: our answer to the complexities of the Digital Asset Management search.
 The tool is secure, completely open-source, and provides a range of easy-to-use features, including rights management and licensing workflows and version control functionality.

 Better still, you can download the platform for free.